iczster/iczster.github.io/_posts/2025-08-17-cooking-one-pan-omelette-meal.md

 ---
 layout: post
-title: "One Pan Omelette Meal"
+title: "Recipe: One Pan Omelette Meal"
 subtitle: "A quick, healthy and nutritious meal in a single pan"
 description: "A fast and healthy one pan omelette meal with sourdough croutons, avocado, cheese and smoked salmon.
 Perfect for breakfast, lunch or a light dinner."
 date: 2025-08-17